reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 Browsers and seeing stuff
 -------------------------

+The webserver ports of the Docker dev container are forwarded to your local machine.
+To surf to your app, start your app inside the container and point your usual browser to http://localhost:8000.

+When tests are run inside the container, you may want to see the browser used for testing.

 We use `an Xpra display server <https://xpra.org/>`_ for the Docker dev container.
 It allows headless operation and sharing of GUI windows for pair programming.